comp-mol-biol/cascade_computing/README.md

 ## 6. Available Operations

-The project is configured with the following operations:
+The project at this point includes the following operations:

 * **`post_processing`**: Sets up the analysis framework.
 * **`transform`**: Trajectory transformation (centering, PBC wrapping).